prioritizr/aoh/README.md

 <img src="man/figures/README-map-1.png" width="90%" style="display: block; margin: auto;" />

 ### Citation

-**Please note that the package is still in the early stages of development and not ready for general use.
-It is not yet suitable for use in scientific publications or related work.**

 Please cite the *aoh R* package and the underlying datasets used to produce Area of Habitat data.